Alternating groups as flag-transitive automorphism groups of 2-designs with block size seven: Introduction

 \section{Introduction}

 The $2$-$(v,k,\lambda)$ designs with highly symmetries have been of most interest during last decades, in particular, flag-transitive $2$-designs.
 There have been numerous contribution to classify flag-transitive $2$-designs with $\lambda=1$ which are also known as Steiner $2$-designs or linear spaces, and in conclusion, a classification of such incidence structures has been announced in 1990 \cite{a:BDDKLS90}.
+There are several interesting results with restriction on the certain parameters of $2$-designs, see for example \cite{a:ABFGMRTZ-CP,a:ABCD-PrimeRep,a:ABD-PrimeLam,a:ACD-PrimeRep-class,a:ADM-PrimeLam-An,a:Zhou-SqrRep-An,a:Zhou-PrimLam-An}.

-If $k$ is small, we have several well-known examples of such $2$-designs.
+In this paper, we are interested in studying flag-transitive $2$-designs with small block size $k$.
+If $k$ is small, then we have several well-known examples of flag-transitive $2$-designs.
 Steiner triple designs are $2$-$(v,3,1)$ designs which have been extensively studied, see \cite[ch II.2]{b:Handbook}.

-In this paper, we are interested in studying flag-transitive $2$-designs with small block size $k$.
 For $k=4$, Zhan, Zhou and Chen \cite{a:smallk-4-PA} proved that a flag-transitive automorphism group of a $2$-$(v,4,\lambda)$ design is point-primitive of affine, almost simple or product type, and they obtained all such possible designs with product type automorphism groups.
 The almost simple case for $k=4$ or $5$ when the socle is respectively $\PSL_{2}(q)$ or a sporadic simple group have been treated, see \cite{a:smallk-5-spor,a:smallk-4-PSL2}.
 The $2$-designs with block size $6$ admitting flag-transitive and point-imprimitive automorphism groups have been determined in \cite{a:smallk-6-Imp}.
 We note that if $G$ is a $2$-homogeneous automorphism group on the point-set $\Pmc$ and $B$ is a $k$-subset of $\Pmc$ with $k\geq 2$, then $\Dmc=(\Pmc,B^{G})$ is a $2$-design, and if moreover, $B$ is an orbit of a subgroup of $G$, then $G$ is flag-transitive on $\Dmc$.
 Therefore, we mainly focus on the case where $G$ is not $2$-homogeneous.
-Here, we first prove in Proposition~\ref{prop:prim} that a flag-transitive automorphism group $G$ of a $2$-design with $k$ prime must be point-primitive, and then we prove that if $k=7$, then $G$ is (point-primitive) of affine, or almost simple type.
+It follows immediately from \cite[Theorem 1.4]{a:Zhou-kprime} that a flag-transitive automorphism group $G$ of a $2$-design with $k$ prime must be point-primitive, and it is of affine, or almost simple type.

-\begin{theorem} Let $\Dmc$ be a $2$-$(v,7,\lambda)$ design admitting a flag-transitive automorphism group $G$.
-Then $G$ is point-primitive of affine, or almost simple type. \end{theorem}

 We in particular focus on the case where $G$ is an almost simple group with socle an alternating group and obtain all possible flag-transitive $2$-designs with $k=7$:

 \begin{theorem} Let $\Dmc$ be a nontrivial $2$-$(v,7,\lambda)$ design, and let $G$ be a flag-transitive automorphism group of $\Dmc$.
 If $G$ is point-primitive of almost simple type with socle an alternating group $\A_{c}$ with $c\geq 5$, then one of the following holds: \begin{enumerate}[\rm (a)] \item $\Dmc$ is $\PG_{2}(3,2)$ with parameter set $(15,7,3)$ and $G=\A_7$ with point-stabiliser $\PSL_3(2)$; \item $\Dmc$ is a $2$-design with parameter set $(55, 7, 1680)$ and $G=\A_{11}$ or $\S_{11}$ with point-stabiliser $\S_{9}$ or $2\times \S_{9}$, respectively. \end{enumerate} \end{theorem}